Wednesday, November 29, 2023

 https://www.realcityoftroy.com/2022/08/aerial-drones-reveal-elevation-changes.html

-On the status of the argument for the city in the plain at Troy
+On the status of the argument for a city in the plain at Troy

 https://www.realcityoftroy.com/2022/12/on-status-of-argument-for-city-in-plain.html